Routine checks in PSC (Dr James Ferguson)

-- a Fibroscan (if your doctor has access to one) to look at liver stiffness.
+- your Fibroscan (if your doctor has access to one) to look at liver stiffness.
 The level of stiffness is thought to represent the level of scarring in the liver and is more meaningful in PSC if the score is very low (under 7) or high (over 40).
 Scores in between can be difficult to interpret.

 - your blood tests to give an indication of how well your liver is functioning.